GIVING GIVES BACK

 God allows for great financial gain.
 Abraham was rich and so was Joseph after he became the second most powerful man in the Egyptian nation.
 David and Solomon were both rich.
 In fact, Solomon was probably the richest king ever.
 Though God allowed individuals to keep their riches, he also required them to consider the poor and to respond with generosity.

 God wants us to learn to give.
 Giving stimulates the heart.
 It requires caring, compassion, consideration, sacrifice and love, all of which build character.
 Giving helps the Christian stay focused.
 Self-centeredness cannot rule the soul when generosity is present.
 Hard-heartedness is avoided when self is sacrificed.
 Giving provides an emotional reward and builds our relationship with Christ.
 We are an example to others with our giving.
 Givers earn honor and respect and make the world a better place.
-There is much truth in “It is better to give than receive.”
+There is much truth in “It is better to give than to receive.”

 I Timothy 6:17-19 says "Command those who are rich in this present world not to be arrogant nor to put their hope in wealth, which is so uncertain, but to put their hope in God, who richly provides us with everything for our enjoyment.
 Command them to do good, to be rich in good deeds, and to be generous and willing to share.
 In this way they will lay up treasure for themselves as a firm foundation for the coming age, so that they may take hold of the life that is truly life."